mwermelinger/jollity/md/manual.md

 ```

 ## Markdown
 Jollity doesn't include a full Markdown parser.
-It only assumes the following.
+It only assumes the following:

 - An HTML comment starts in a line beginning with 0–3 spaces followed by `<!--`.
 - An HTML comment ends at the first occurrence of `-->`.